mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 The third scenario that we have provided for you handles the sad path: when the current movie has no director info but we try to do "Find Movies with Same Director" anyway.

-### Action!
-Implement the Step Definitions and Specs to Drive Further Modifications to the Code Base
+### Implement the Step Definitions and Specs to Drive Further Modifications to the Code Base

-**Write tests first.**
+**VERY IMPORTANT: Write tests first!**

 Again, going one Cucumber step at a time, use RSpec to create the appropriate controller and model specs to drive the development of the functionality to support the expected behavior.